Personal Injury Lawyers Serving Lake Worth

 - Motorcycle Accident: 189

-People who are harmed by the negligence of another person or entity often can take legal action.
-These cases arise when someone has failed to take reasonable care in doing something.
-Reasonable care is usually defined as the level of care that the typical person would have used in the same or similar circumstances.
+Reasonable care (or a duty of care) is usually defined as the level of care that the typical person would have used in the same or similar circumstances.
 Some settings, such as one involving medical care, may require a different standard.

-There are countless ways to violate the duty of care.
-For example, a driver speeding on a state highway likely is breaching his or her obligation to drive safely.
+There are countless ways to violate a duty of care.
+For example, a driver speeding on a state highway likely is breaching his or her duty of care to drive safely.
 Other examples of a person breaching the duty of care may include a physician who misdiagnoses a patient’s illness or a commercial driver who doesn’t comply with federal and state trucking regulations.

-When someone breaches the duty of care and causes harm as a result, that individual or company may be liable for damages.
-A victim can hold a defendant accountable by showing the following elements:
+When someone violates the duty of care and causes harm as a result, that individual or company may be liable for damages.
+A victim can hold a defendant accountable by establishing the following elements: